lukelmiller/Interviews/README.md

 # Interviews
-A repo to store/share interview programming projects.
+A repo to store interview programming projects.